Melreese Country Club reopens after new findings

 SCS Engineers released a statement that read, “The new data are generally consistent with historic findings and that existing institutional and engineering controls provide the adequate protection for continued golf course use.”

+City of Miami Commissioner Manolo Reyes, who has opposed the Miami Freedom Park project from the start, spoke to 7News over the phone after the course reopened.

+“It is not higher than it has been before, and it’s not higher than the levels of contamination that you’re gonna find in other golf courses,” Reyes said.
+“Why do we have to do what we did?”

-Some skeptics believe the complaints of the contaminated soil would allow developers to seek a more favorable deal from the city during its negotiations.
+Other skeptics believe the complaints of the contaminated soil would allow developers to seek a more favorable deal from the city during negotiations.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.